BelmY/wikiSDoR/Updating-OpenWebRX-to-a-new-version.md

     git pull
     make && sudo make install

-Only the corresponding (latest) versions of OpenWebRX and csdr will work.
+Only the corresponding (latest) versions of OpenWebRX and csdr will work together.

 The OpenWebRX git repository also contains the default config file `config_webrx.py`.
 In newer versions of OpenWebRX, the configuration options might change, which makes the upgrade harder to do automatically.